Alexseibr/miniapp/replit.md

 ## Overview

 KETMAR Market is a Telegram-based marketplace application for buying and selling goods, with support for seasonal promotions and hierarchical product categories.
 The system combines a REST API backend built with Express.js and MongoDB, alongside a Telegram bot interface powered by Telegraf for user interactions.
-The application includes a web admin panel built with React, Vite, and shadcn/ui components for marketplace management.
+The application includes two web frontends:
+1. **Client App** (React + Vite): Admin panel for marketplace management (/)
+2. **MiniApp** (React + Vite): Telegram MiniApp for mobile users (/miniapp)

 ## User Preferences